mettle/sendportal-docs/configuration-and-setup.md

 ### Next Steps
 Once the setup command has completed, you will need to move onto the Additional Configuration section in order to correctly configure how SendPortal dispatches your messages.

-## Setup GUI
+## Setup Wizard

-Alternatively you can use a nice Graphical User Interface to install SendPortal.
-If you are hosting your installation of SendPortal at `campaigns.example.com`, just point your browser to `campaigns.example.com/setup` to launch the application setup process.
+You can also use a Setup Wizard to guide you through the installation process.
+If you are hosting SendPortal at `campaigns.example.com`, just point your browser to `campaigns.example.com/setup` to launch the setup process.

- > Keep in mind that in order to launch the setup you have to have the `.env` file already present in your root folder, and the encryption key should be set.
+ > In order to launch the Setup Wizard the `.env` file must already be present in the root folder of your installation, and the encryption key must be set.
 See the <a href="#manual-configuration">Manual Configuration</a> section below for more information.

-The setup process will guide you through multiple steps that will check that the necessary requirements of SendPortal are met.
+The Setup Wizard will not be able to run until these steps have taken place.

 ## Manual Configuration